-SCRIPT, PRODUCTION, CAMARA AND DIRECTION
+SCRIPT, PRODUCTION, CAMARA, DIRECTION & VOICE OVER

 Aïda Ballmann, she is a Spanish-German actress and director, writer, camera and producer of this project.
 Known as an actress for her participation in series such as El tiempo entre costuras, Águila Roja, Lo que escondían sus ojos, Brigada de fenómenos, etc. And featured in films such as The Extraodinary Tale and La velocidad de nuestros pensamientos.
 Awarded with three awards as best actress, she begins with Sand Path her career as director, following the need of sharing her realities and offering different points of view to the spectator.

 What brought Aïda Ballmann to start this trip was, on the one side, being tired of the European routine, the anxiety of running after goals letting the present go by, and, on the other side, the curiosity of getting to know the past of her parents before she was born.
 The result is a documentary and reflections on humanity and migration.

 Génesis Lence, editor, director and photographer.
 Known for her work in documentaries like Los fantasmas del deseo from Paco Millán, Vida is Antarctica for DNA and CSIC, Innovación Biomédica, Houston tenemos un problema from Álvaro Toepke and the short film Sordas (director). www.genesislence.com

 Selu Vega, award-winning documentary and travel photographer, known for his book Indianos en La Palma, isleños en Cuba. www.seluvega.es

 SOUND MIXING & ORIGINAL MUSIC